Gopika-20088592/nsaproject/README.md

 **Automated Container Deployment and Administration in the Cloud**

 **Project Overview**

-This project demonstrates how cloud infrastructure and application deployment can be fully automated using modern DevOps tools.
-The main goal of this project is to automatically create a cloud server, configure it, deploy a web application inside a Docker container, and update the application automatically whenever new code is pushed to GitHub.
+This project demonstrates how, by using modern DevOps tools, cloud infrastructure and application deployment can be automated The main goal of this project is to automatically create a cloud server, configure it, deploy a web application using a Docker container, and update the application automatically whenever new code is pushed to GitHub.
 Instead of manually setting up servers and installing software step-by-step, everything in this project is done using automation scripts.

 **Student Details**